pushkin-consortium/pushkin/docs/packages/pushkin-cli.md

 ### remove experiment

-This command allows users to remove a pushkin experiment from their site.
-It's arguments can be given in one command, or it will prompt the user for their arguments in the command line.
-The command offers two distinct ways of removing an experiment
+This command allows users to remove an experiment from their site and offers two removal modes:

-1. Archive: Archiving an experiment simply removes it from pushkin's frontend.
-This means that the experiment will no longer be viewable by users.
-It does this by setting a flag inside the experiment to not include it in the front end build.
-This means that the experiments backend files and data will be untouched
-2. Delete: Deleting an experiment removes all of its files & assets, docker components, and databases.
-This command should only be done if you want the experiment completely gone, as it is irreversible.
-Pushkin [kill](#kill) is run at the end of this command.
+1. **delete:** Deleting an experiment permanently removes all of its files, data, and associated Docker components.
+This command should only be used if you want the experiment completely gone, as it is irreversible.
+Note that this mode currently runs [`kill`](#kill), and will consequently delete **all** experiments' data from your local database, not just the experiment(s) you deleted.
+Future development may address this limitation.

-**Note:** For any of the changes implemented by remove experiment to take affect, [prep](#prep) will need to be run after the command finishes
+2. **archive:** Archiving an experiment removes it from your site's front end, so it is no longer accessible to participants.
+However, all of the experiment's files remain in place and the site's back end and data will not be affected.

+The command has a third mode, `unarchive`, that adds archived experiments back to your site's front end.

+!!! note
+    You must run [`prep`](#prep) after `remove experiment` for changes to your site to take effect.

 **Syntax:**

 ```
-pushkin remove experiment
+pushkin remove experiment <options>
 ```

 or

 ```
-pushkin pushkin remove experiment [array of exps] delete/archive
+pushkin rm exp <options>
 ```

 **Options:**

+- experiments: `-e` or `--experiments` allows you to specify which experiment(s) to delete, archive, or unarchive.
+Provide the experiments' short names (i.e. the name of the folder in the `/experiments` directory) separated by spaces after the `-e` flag (e.g. `pushkin rm exp -e exp1 exp2 exp3`).
+If the `--experiments` option is omitted, the CLI will interactively prompt you to select the experiments you want.

+- mode: `-m` or `--mode` allows you to specify the `delete`, `archive`, or `unarchive` mode (e.g. `pushkin rm exp -m delete`).
+If the `--mode` option is omitted, the CLI will interactively prompt you to select which mode you want.

+- force: `-f` or `--force` applies only to the `delete` mode and allows you to suppress the deletion confirmation prompt.

-- verbose: `-v` or `--verbose` shows additional console output during the installation process which may be helpful for debugging.
+- verbose: `-v` or `--verbose` shows additional console output during the removal process which may be helpful for debugging.

+- help: `-h` or `--help` displays the command's help information.

 **Details:**

-Remove performs the selected removal action(archival or deletion) on one or multiple experiments that the user selects or provides.
-For deletion this involves a recursive process of removing experiment files, timeline assets, and docker/database components.
-For archival, there is a flag set inside the experiments yaml file to ignore it when building the front end.
+Archiving and unarchiving experiments is a simple operation that entails setting the `archived` property in the experiment's `config.yaml` file to `true` or `false`.
+You can change this property manually if you wish, but using `pushkin rm exp -m archive` offers a convenient way to quickly change this property for multiple experiments.

 ### updateDB